Mechanical Circulatory Support Workshop

 - Practicing (simulation) and understanding the usage and application of TEE/TTE for imaging and assessment of pts on both temporary and durable MCS.

-- Meet experts in the field and discuss important issues in your own development of a MCS program
+- Meet experts in the field and discuss important issues in your own development of a MCS programme

 Course Programme